-The University of Pennsylvania Law School and the National Constitution Center (NCC) have created an academic advisory committee to create greater understanding and dialogue surrounding our constitutional system.
+The University of Pennsylvania Carey Law School and the National Constitution Center (NCC) have created an academic advisory committee to create greater understanding and dialogue surrounding our constitutional system.

-Composed of faculty, students, and staff, the committee will develop and implement initiatives to promote the NCC and connect the faculty and student resources of Penn Law to the educational programs of the NCC.
+Composed of faculty, students, and staff, the committee will develop and implement initiatives to promote the NCC and connect the faculty and student resources of Penn Carey Law to the educational programs of the NCC.

 Co-chaired by Professor Theodore Ruger and Professor Kermit Roosevelt, the committee includes other Law School and University of Pennsylvania faculty members whose work intersects with constitutional law.
-Student representatives include members of the Penn Law chapters of the Federalist Society, American Constitution Society, James Wilson Project, and Penn Law Journal of Constitutional Law.
+Student representatives include members of the Law School’s chapters of the Federalist Society, American Constitution Society, James Wilson Project, and Penn Carey Law Journal of Constitutional Law.
 Jeffrey Rosen, CEO of the NCC, has appointed George Everly, Chief of Staff of the NCC to participate in the operations of the committee and the partnership.

 NCC Partnership Programs and Initiatives